-Ever heard of Starbucks Reserve but aren’t sure what makes it special?
+Have you ever heard of Starbucks Reserve, but aren't sure what makes it special?

-Starbucks Reserve is a premium Starbucks experience featuring rare, high-quality coffee beans, unique brewing methods, and exclusive menu items you won’t find at a regular Starbucks.
+Starbucks Reserve is a premium Starbucks experience that features rare, high-quality coffee beans, unique brewing methods, and exclusive menu items not found at a regular Starbucks.

 Quick Answer: What is Starbucks Reserve?